State-Based Confidence Bounds for Data-Driven Stochastic Reachability Using Hilbert Space Embeddings: Preliminaries

 \begin{lem}[Approximate Backward Recursion \cite{thorpe2019model}] Let $\pi$ be a fixed Markov policy.
-Define the approximate value functions $\bar{V}{}_{k}^{\pi} : \mathcal{X} \rightarrow [0, 1]$, $k \in [0, N-1]$ by the backward recursion:
+Define the approximate value functions $\bar{V}_{t}^{\pi} : \mathcal{X} \rightarrow [0, 1]$, $t = 0, \ldots, N$ by the backward recursion:

-Then $r_{x_{0}}^{\pi}(\mathcal{K}, \mathcal{T}) \approx \bar{V}_{0}^{\pi}(x)$. \end{lem}
+Then $r_{x_{0}}^{\pi}(\mathcal{K}, \mathcal{T}) \approx \bar{V}_{0}^{\pi}(x_{0})$. \end{lem}

-Lemma \ref{lem: terminal-hitting time problem} provides a model-free approach to approximate of the stochastic reachability probability, and can easily be extended to solve related problems, including the first-hitting time problem \cite{summers2010verification} and the multiplicative and maximal cost stochastic reachability problems in \cite{abate2008probabilistic}.
+Note that since the estimate $\hat{m}(x, \pi(x))$ is conditioned on a particular value of $x \in \mathcal{X}$, by approximating the safety probability $r_{x_{0}}^{\pi}(\mathcal{K}, \mathcal{T})$ using Lemma \ref{lem: terminal-hitting time problem}, we obtain a point-based approximation of the safety probability at a particular value of $x_{0} \in \mathcal{X}$.
+Lemma \ref{lem: terminal-hitting time problem} provides a model-free approach to approximate the stochastic reachability probability, and can easily be extended to solve related problems, including the first-hitting time problem \cite{summers2010verification} and the multiplicative and maximal cost stochastic reachability problems in \cite{abate2008probabilistic}.